On the Threshold of Drop Fragmentation under Impulsive Acceleration: Introduction

-Most industrial applications such as Internal Combustion Engines and spray painting involve impulsive acceleration type secondary atomization.
-A relevant setting where free-fall atomization might be important is aerial firefighting using fire retardants, or rainfall.
-Among impulsive acceleration cases, there can be different experimental systems such as a droplet introduced to a uniform cross-flow, or a droplet exposed to a shockwave in a wind tunnel \citep{hsiang_near-limit_1992,Hsiang1995}.
-Since the timescales of impulsive droplet breakup process is extremely small, both these systems behave similarly and show similar critical values.
+Most applications such as the internal combustion engine, spray painting, etc., involve a secondary fragmentation due to impulsive acceleration.
+Among impulsive acceleration cases, there can be different experimental systems such as a drop introduced into a uniform cross-flow, or a drop exposed to a shockwave in a wind tunnel.
+The timescales of an impulsive drop breakup process is relatively small, resulting in both the aforementioned experimental setup predicting similar critical Weber number for secondary fragmentation \citep{hsiang_near-limit_1992,Hsiang1995}.
+Most of the experimental studies conducted on secondary fragmentation \citep{Pruppacher1970,Krzeczkowski1980,wierzba_deformation_1990,hsiang_near-limit_1992,Gelfand1996,theofanous_aerobreakup_2004,Szakall2009,jain_secondary_2015,Kulkarni2014} have focused on impulsive acceleration, and those results are summarized in Figure \ref{fig:lit_available_data}.

-Several experimental works have been conducted on secondary atomization \citep{Pruppacher1970,Krzeczkowski1980,wierzba_deformation_1990,hsiang_near-limit_1992,Gelfand1996,theofanous_aerobreakup_2004,Szakall2009,jain_secondary_2015,Kulkarni2014}, however most of them focus on impulsive acceleration cases.
-This is due to the costs involved in conducting properly controlled free-fall experiments, which far exceed those involved in impulsive acceleration cases, due to the orders of magnitude larger timescales and lengthscales involved in the former.
-This timescale and lengthscale disparity also results in much larger computational costs associated with numerical simulations of free-fall.
-Owing to these reasons, for this work which involves a large number of numerical simulations, only impulsive acceleration cases have been focused upon.

-Any further discussion on droplet deformation and breakup from this point forward focuses solely on impulsive acceleration mechanism.